Top 11 sights

 Show more Show less

-The Royal Palace and the Herrengarten court garden
+The Hofburg Palace and the Herrengarten court garden

 Discover a real treasure - in over 70 rooms you can find the cathedral's treasure, art from the Middle Ages to the modern times, a cribs collection, an imperial wing with pictures, furniture and china.